LDW16/GameDayNotificationApp/README.md

 ## Prerequisites
 - Free account and API key at [SportsData.io](https://sportsdata.io).
+  #### Note: Use sportsdata.io account at your own risk.
+During the challenge it was found that this source may not provide legitimate data.
 - Personal AWS account with basic understanding of AWS services and Python.

 ## Technologies